7 Smart FOIA Request Tips That Actually Get Results

 Be concrete.
 Name the document types.

-Emails, memos, directives, reports, meeting agendas, calendars, contracts.
+Emails, memos, directives, reports, meeting agendas, calendars, contracts, logs, or attachments.

 2. The date range